 For experienced bluegill anglers, Table Rock Lake can provide quality fishing.
-Good numbers of quality-sized fish in the 7"- 9" range exist.
+Good numbers of quality sized fish in the 7 to 9-inch range exist.
 The best time to catch bluegill is late May through early July.
 Look for gravel areas, points, and pockets in 10-20 feet of water.
 Fish on the bottom with live crickets or worms with light tackle.
-Goggle-eye are present in good numbers and can reach large sizes (greater than 10”) in Table Rock Lake.
+Goggle-eye are present in good numbers and can reach large sizes (greater than 10 inches) in Table Rock Lake.
 They can often be caught in the same areas as smallmouth bass around larger rock structures but in shallower water (less than 20 feet).
 Brush piles in the main lake areas also congregate good numbers of goggle-eye.
 Both channel and flathead catfish are also present in the lake in good numbers, but receive relatively little fishing pressure, especially in the main lake.
 Channel catfish are more prevalent in the river arms, while flathead catfish are more common in the clearer sections of the main lake.
 Both prepared and live baits are effective when using setlines, jug lines, or rod and reel, especially in late spring and early summer.

-Snagging for paddlefish should be excellent in 2019.
-Numerous legal-size paddlefish were observed in netting surveys in the winter of 2017-2018.
-These fish ranged from 34”-43” with a few fish exceeding 50”.
+Snagging for paddlefish should be excellent in 2020.
+Numerous legal-size paddlefish were observed in netting surveys in the winter of 2018-2019.
+These fish ranged from 20 to 60 pounds with a few fish exceeding 80 pounds.
 Paddlefish concentrate each spring in the upper reaches of the James River Arm above Cape Fair.
 Early in the snagging season, most paddlefish are caught between Virgin Bluff and Point 15.
 As water temperatures warm, the paddlefish will move farther up the James River Arm.
 If the James River rises enough to stimulate a spawning run, paddlefish will migrate upstream to spawn.
 The extent and duration of these migrations are dependent upon river flows and water temperatures, but can extend as far upstream as Lake Springfield Dam.
 A smaller number of paddlefish make spawning runs up the White River Arm each spring and can be caught from Eagle Rock to the Missouri/Arkansas border.
 Note that snagging for paddlefish is not legal in Arkansas from the Missouri/Arkansas border to 100 feet below Beaver Lake Dam.
 Paddlefish can be legally harvested in Missouri from March 15 through April 30 and the limit is two paddlefish per day.
 Because paddlefish feed on zooplankton, the best way to catch them is by snagging them with large treble hooks.
 Look for schools of paddlefish in the lake channel using a depth finder and cast to them or troll over the school with a boat while snagging.
 A project to help determine the number of paddlefish harvested each year began in 2015.
 Many paddlefish have been tagged with metal jaw bands and anglers are encouraged to report tagged paddlefish they catch to the Missouri Department of Conservation.
-Tag returns will be entered into a drawing for a cash reward at the end of the 2019 snagging season.
-Anglers should not remove tags from sublegal fish (<34") but are encouraged to report the tag number to the Conservation Department.
+Tag returns will be entered into a drawing for a cash reward at the end of the 2020 snagging season.
+Anglers should not remove tags from sublegal fish (<34 inches) but are encouraged to report the tag number to the Conservation Department.

 An extensive six-year habitat project was completed in Table Rock Lake in 2013.
 Over 1,400 fish habitat structures including brush piles, stump fields, and rock piles were added to the lake and an interactive fish habitat map of these structures is available on the MDC public website at http://huntfish.mdc.mo.gov/fishing/where-fish.
 These structures can also be found using the MO Fishing App, available to download for free on a smartphone.